 According to a Harvard Health Article, the Recommended Dietary Allowance (RDA) for protein is a modest 0.8 grams of protein per kilogram of body weight.
 You can determine your RDA by multiplying your weight in pounds by 0.36.
 But, before you start packing more protein into your diet, there are a couple things to consider.

 Types of Protein – Just because you need more protein in your diet doesn’t mean you have to eat more meat.
 Sure, beef, poultry, and pork provide high-quality protein, but so can many plant foods — including whole grains, beans and legumes, nuts, and vegetables.

 “Package” Your Protein – When considering two different sources of protein, consider the whole package.
 What other fats, carbohydrates, vitamins, minerals, and other nutrients come along with your chosen protein source?
 Be sure to look for protein sources low in saturated fat and processed carbohydrates.

 Cross-country skiing leads to a fitter, healthier lifestyle.
 When you build and perfect your nutrition during the offseason, it allows you to focus on maximizing your results this upcoming season with the added bonus of feeling energized.

 Looking for ideas on how to train in the off-season?
-Check out our blog on summer activities that will train you for winter by clicking here.
+Check out our blog on summer activities that will train you for winter.